danleh/trie-count/README.md

       1 Cargo.toml
       1 Cargo.lock

-Advanced example, combining with other UNIX tools, e.g., summing words in a directory tree:
+Advanced example, where in combination with other UNIX tools one can, e.g., determine which parts of a directory tree contains the most words:

     $ find -type f | xargs wc -w | head -n-1
     42 src/options.rs